callstack/react-native-builder-bob/docs/pages/esm.md

 You can also specify additional conditions for different scenarios, such as `react-native`, `browser`, `production`, `development` etc. Note that support for these conditions depends on the tooling you're using.

 The `./package.json` field is used to point to the library's `package.json` file.
 It's necessary for tools that may need to read the `package.json` file directly (e.g. [React Native Codegen](https://reactnative.dev/docs/the-new-architecture/what-is-codegen)).
+Make sure to also add any other files that other tools may read, for example `./app.plugin.js` if you provide a [Expo Config plugin](https://docs.expo.dev/config-plugins/plugins-and-mods/#apppluginjs).

 Using the `exports` field has a few benefits, such as: